siavash-khodadadeh/MetaLearning-TF2.0/README.md

 datasets.

 ### Omniglot
-Download [this](https://www.kaggle.com/watesoyan/omniglot/downloads/Omniglot.zip/1) file and extract it into some directory on your system.
+Download [this](https://www.kaggle.com/watesoyan/omniglot/download) file and extract it into some directory on your system.
+If the link is not working (due to changes from kaggle links), try to download it from [here](https://www.kaggle.com/watesoyan/omniglot).

 Make sure to set the address of that directory the same as OMNIGLOT_RAW_DATA_ADDRESS variable in settings.py file.